Account level user types

 Your user type is NOT related to the access you have in sheets.
 Your sharing permission level (Viewer, Editor, or Admin) designates what you can and can't do within a sheet and may vary from sheet to sheet.
 For more information about sharing permission levels, see Sharing Permission Levels.

 The features here are not available for Pro plans.
 Not sure which plan type you have?
 See Identify Your Smartsheet Plan and User Type.

 System Admins are designated to manage users and adjust settings for everyone in the account.

-Details on this are available in the Managing Users help article.
+Details on this are available in the Admin Center: Manage Security & Controls

 A System Admin does NOT need to have a license.

-Group Admins can create and manage groups (for more on groups see: Create and Manage Smartsheet Contact Groups) based on contacts in their Smartsheet Contact List (see the Contact List article for more info).
+Group Admins can create and manage groups (for more on groups see: Manage and use Smartsheet contact groups) based on contacts in their Smartsheet Contact List (see the Contact List article for more info).
 Anyone on the account can share and send information to the groups created by the Admin.

 A Group Admin needs to also have a license.

-Resource Viewers in Legacy Resource Management can to track everyone in the account's allocation percentage across all sheets.
+Resource Viewers in Legacy Resource Management can track everyone in the account's allocation percentage across all sheets.
 A Resource Viewer needs to have a user license under a Business or Enterprise account.
 (More information on this feature is available in the Resource Views help article.)

 While a license is required to become a Resource Viewer, everyone on the account (both licensed and unlicensed users) can be tracked as a resource by the Resource Viewer.

-The number of licensed users available to your account will vary by account type:
+The number of licensed users available to your account will vary by account type.
+For more information about plan type user minimums and maximums, take a look at our Pricing page.

-- A Business or Enterprise account can have multiple licensed users.
-Any System Admin can assign licenses from the User Management form.
+- Any System Admin can assign licenses in User Management.

-- If you are participating in a 30-day free trial you are also considered a licensed user.
+- If you are participating in a 30-day trial you are also considered a licensed user.

 Capabilities that involve creating, owning, administering, or driving a process, program, or project in Smartsheet require a paid license.
 For example, a license is required to do the following: